easter3587/Senior-Care-Sales/README.md

-# Senior Services Sales & Services Data Model
+# Senior Care Sales & Services Data Model

 This repository contains mock data and an analytics-ready data model built for a fictional Senior Services sales company.
 The goal is to demonstrate analytics engineering concepts using dbt, PostgreSQL, and real-world-style datasets.